alphagov/govuk-puppet/development-vm/README.md

 that delete entire `INSERT INTO` lines from the dumps.
 To force these tables to be restored, simply delete or rename the relevant sed script and run replication.

+If you take your laptop home at night, you may want to download the data while in the office and restore it overnight to minimise disruption.
+First, do the download on your host as the unzipping is a lot quicker when not run over NFS:

+    mac$ ./replicate-data-local.sh -F ../ssh_config -u your_ssh_username -n

+Then when you get home (or if you have a spare hour during meetings) run the script on your VM and specify the backup directory for the date you performed the download:

+    dev$ ./replicate-data-local.sh -s -d backups/2016-11-17

 ## 8. Accessing remote environments

 ### 8.1 Access to the web frontend